Documentation

 .readFileSync('./src/examples/assets/kitten.jpeg')

-const gen = new AxChainOfThought(`question, animalImage:image -> answer`);
+const gen = new AxChainOfThought(`question, animalImage:image -> answer`)

 const res = await gen.forward(ai, {